 - Load carrying capabilities.
 Will you be able to carry enough supplies and water for long offshore passages?

 - A lack of amenities and limited power consumption/charging capabilities.
-For example, Head size and holding tank size.
+For example, head size and holding tank size.
 No oven, limited verths and less room to entertain guests.

 - Slower travel as defined by the vessels hull speed.

 - An outboard motor, due to its location hanging off the stern, adds extra weight at the extreme end of the boat which can contribute to trim issues, hobby-horsing, and ventilation in short, steep seas.
 The latter is problematic for the health of the motor as well as a loss of motive power at a time when you may need it most.
 This can often be mitigated by the angle of approach to the waves, speed and knowing the performance characteristics of your particular boat.
 Having highly flammable/explosive gasoline on board requires special care.

 - Space – A boat of twice the length has more than twice the volume.

 - Stability – A well designed big boat is inherently more stable in breaking seas and high winds.